-After long periods of non-use, the vacuum generator pump may not turn freely.
+After long periods of non-use, the macerator pump may not turn freely.
 Regular use of the system will reduce the chances of this occurring.
 If the system does require maintenance contact your nearest dealer.

-Because your waste system is a low water use device, there is special paper which must be used to prevent clogs.
+Because your waste system is a low water use device, use special paper to prevent clogs.